A combined first and second order model for a junction with ramp buffer: Numerical schemes and computational results

-\section{The ramp metering control problem}
+\subsubsection{The ramp metering control problem}

-We consider exactly the on-ramp scenario from \cite{KolGoeGoa2017} with ramp metering as introduced in Section~\ref{sec:ALWRmodel}.
-The network is depicted in Figure~\ref{fig:testNetwork} and the parameters given in Table~\ref{tab:testNetwork}.
-Our aim is to compare the ALWR model with results of the ARZ model from \cite{KolGoeGoa2017}.
-The exponents in the pressure function for the ARZ model are $\gamma_i = \gamma = 2$ for all roads and $\delta = 0.005\,\text{h}$ for the relaxation parameter.
-The priority parameter $P$ at the on-ramp equals 0.5 and we set the maximum inflow from the on-ramp to $\fmax= 2000\,\ch$, which is below the maximum flux $\fmax = 4500\, \ch$ of road2.
-At the origin ``in'' we consider $\fmax = 4000\,\ch$.\\
+We consider an onramp with ramp metering as introduced in Section~\ref{sec:discretization_firstorder} and~\ref{sec:discretization_secondorder} with a piecewise constant control function $\control(t)$ on intervals of 15 minutes.
+Our aim is to compare the optimal control of the ALWR model with optimal control results of the Greenberg model.
+We consider the relaxation time $\relaxationtime = 0.005\,\text{h}$ for the Greenberg model~\eqref{eq:Greenberg_network} and the parameters from Table~\ref{tab:testNetwork} but set the initial densities to $\rho_\road^0 = 50 \ckm$, $\road = \Leftroad, \Rightroad$ such that both roads have equal traffic volume at $t=0$.
+The priority parameter $\beta$ at the onramp equals 0.5 and we set the maximum inflow from the onramp to $\fmax_\onramp= 2000 \, \ch$.
+Additionally, we consider an onramp at the origin \emph{in} with $\fmax_\onramp = 4500 \, \ch$.
+The time horizon is $T=3$ hours.
+The applied discretization parameters are $\Delta x = 0.25\, \km$ and $\Delta t = 2\cdot 10^{-3} \, \text{h}$ and we apply the discretization schemes described in section~\ref{sec:discretization_firstorder} and~\ref{sec:discretization_secondorder}.

-We consider a time horizon of $T=3.0$ hours and the boundary conditions shown in Figure~\ref{fig:testBoundary}.
+For the control scenario, we apply the inflow conditions shown in Figure~\ref{img:RampMetering_Inflows}.
+At the beginning of the time horizon, we consider a first rush-hour with moderate demand at the onramp.
+Later on, we consider a second rush-hour, with increased onramp demand.
 For the given scenario, we are interested in minimizing the total travel time